daleonpz/Research-Project/chapter4.md

 Maximum detectable rotations
 ------------------
 There is a maximun $\rho$ angle in clockwise and counterclockwise directions that can be detected.
-In figure \ref{img:maximumrrotations} the position and angle in which the marker can still be detectable is shown.
+In Figure \ref{img:maximumrrotations} the position and angle in which the marker can still be detectable is shown.
 For counterclockwise rotations the maximum $\rho$ angle is $-77$ degrees and for clockwise rotations is $72$ degrees.